 Transportation Tips

 You want to enjoy the best of Spain!
-So getting to many beaches is easiest by car, especially if you want to check out hidden coves or rural coastlines.
+Getting to many beaches is easiest by car.
+In addition, public transportation works well in larger coastal areas.
 In urban areas, trains and buses often run right to the sand.
 Ferries connect the mainland with islands like Ibiza or the Cíes Islands.
 Booking tickets in advance is smart during the summer months to lock in your spot and avoid long waits.

 Common Challenges When Visiting Spanish Beaches